 Fujifilm X-Pro2 versus Fujifilm X100F

 The Fujifilm X-Pro2 and the Fujifilm X100F are two enthusiast cameras that were officially introduced, respectively, in January 2016 and January 2017.
 The X-Pro2 is a mirrorless interchangeable lens camera, while the X100F is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Fujifilm X-Pro2 and the Fujifilm X100F are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the X-Pro2 – represents the basis for the calculations across all the size and weight measures).